dart-archive/www.dartlang.org/src/site/_includes/language-tour/isolates/index.markdown

 All code in Dart runs in the context of an isolate.
-Use additional isolates for concurrent programming, and to run third-party code more securely.
+Use additional isolates for concurrent programming and to run third-party code more securely.

 ### Isolate concepts